-In order to allow for better comparability of the outcomes of an institutional audit, the performance of a higher education institution is assessed with regard to each individual criterion and as a whole.
-Under each criterion, several pertinent aspects under each criterion would be reviewed and assessed based on a scale consisting of (1) needs improvement, (2) adequate, (3) good and (4) excellent.
+In order to allow for better comparability of the outcomes of an institutional audit, the performance of a higher education institution is rated with regard to each individual criterion and as a whole.
+The rating is based on a system of 1 to 5 stars.
+The rating is given according to the following judgements: